arc-arnob/daily-coding-practice/README.md

 ### How to push your code:
   1. use `touch concept_name-$(date +"%d-%m-%Y-%X").extension` / `mkdir concept_name-$(date +"%d-%m-%Y-%X")`
   2. `cd` to above directory if need
-  3. `touch` your source code here in moved to new directory
+  3. `touch` your source code here if moved to new directory

 ## Points to remember:
 1. If Concept Directory already exists, use that directory with above naming convention